ejoseph89/social-media-activity-feed/README.md

 ### Features
 ---
 ##### Key Features
-- The deployed app lets a user add a post by clicking the '+' button.
+- The app lets a user add a post by clicking the '+' button.
 - The modal that opens has a form that lets the user make a text post, and/or upload an image.
 - If the image is successfuly uploaded, the modal will have a notification that confirms a successful upload.
 - Once uploaded, the user will have the option to remove the file, essentially cancelling the upload.
 - If there is content in the textare (text post), or an image is uploaded, then the 'Post' button will be activated.
 - If there is no text content, or an image file uploaded, the 'Post' button will be disabled - empty posts cannot be make.
 - At any point in the process of a making a post, the user can click 'Cancel' and close the modal and clear content.
--

 ### Contact